Bahraini opposition

-The Bahraini opposition refers to a group of political groups who are opposed to the Cabinet of Bahrain government and the ruling monarch of the Sunni House of Khalifa.
+The Bahraini opposition refers to a collection of political groups who are opposed to the Cabinet of Bahrain government and the ruling monarch of the Sunni House of Khalifa.
 Currently, the Bahraini opposition can be divided into the officially registered political parties, who demand reforms to the current political system, and the unregistered opposition groups.
-Most of the opposition from the majority Shia population of Bahrain.
+Most of the opposition comes from the majority Shia population of Bahrain.

 The alliance of registered opposition parties consists of: